Showing posts with label Koo Wee Rup. Show all posts

 February 1925 - Dr Andrews leaves and Dr Hewitt arrives

 Departure of Dr Andrews.
-A host of friends throughout the Kooweerup district will learn with keen regret the contemplated departure of Dr Lyell Andrews, who has sold his practise and is shortly proceeding to England to undergo a further course of training.
+A host of friends throughout the Kooweerup district will learn with keen regret the contemplated departure of Dr Lyell Andrews, who has sold his practice and is shortly proceeding to England to undergo a further course of training.
 During the short time he has been here he has increased his popularity by taking an active interest in public matters affecting the welfare of the district.
-Being a keen athlete, he took a prominent part in football and tennis, and was ever ready to assist any particular form of sport along, In his profession as a medical practitioner he earned the unbounded confidence and admiration of all with whom he associated, his skill, courtesy and kindly disposition being appreciated by his numerous patients.
+Being a keen athlete, he took a prominent part in football and tennis, and was ever ready to assist any particular form of sport along.
+In his profession as a medical practitioner he earned the unbounded confidence and admiration of all with whom he associated, his skill, courtesy and kindly disposition being appreciated by his numerous patients.
 He will leave here at the end of the month, but at present does not know when he will take his departure for England.
 He intends to pursue a certain line of study with the object of becoming a specialist.
 His successor will be Dr A.B.
 Hewitt, who was a fellow student with Dr Andrews at University.
-The latter has high opinions of the qualifications of Dr Hewett and predicts he will win a high place in the regards of the people of the district, where at University the new medico was popular sport especially in pedestrian events.
+The latter has high opinions of the qualifications of Dr Hewett and predicts he will win a high place in the regards of the people of the district, where at University the new medico was a popular sport especially in pedestrian events.
 Dr Hewitt is to be married next Saturday in Melbourne to Miss Mann, and we extend to the couple a cordial welcome. to the district and trust their future will be filled with joy and happiness.

 (Koo Wee Rup Sun, February 5, 1925, p.
 1)